Code-Institute-Submissions/mtopircean-project2/README.md

     * [Code Used](#code-used)
     * [Other](#other)
 * [About Author](#about-author)

 ## Scope
-The website was created to satisfy one main requirement/objective, which is to support a decision making process.
+The website was created to satisfy one important requirement/objective, which is to support a decision making process.
-However, The Selector was developed in order to provide a wider area of flexibility for the user, from defining the characteristics they value, assigning them priorities, selecting between 2 and 3 options to offering them a wider range of possibility when scoring their items of interest.
+However, The Selector was developed in order to provide a wider area of flexibility for the user, from defining the characteristics they value, assigning them priorities, selecting between 2 and 3 options, to offering them a wider range of possibility when scoring their options of interest.

-Although a simple tool, my hope is for it to target an extremley wide audience with it`s usability and unlimited application area.
+Although a simple tool, my hope is for it to target a wide audience with it`s usability and variaty of areas of application.

 ##  User Experience

 #### First Time Visitor Target:
 * Provide an easy to understand interface with clear instructions on what the application does and how to use.
-* Offer a solution for a decision they need to make on a wide range of applications and domains, from home to professional use.
+* Offers a solution for a decision they need to make on a wide range of applications and domains, from home to professional use.
-* Have the capability to store their data by printing the page and potentially use them at a later stage, or attaching them as supporting documentation on a report.
+* Have the capability to store their data by printing the page and potentially use it at a later stage, or attaching it as supporting documentation on, for example, a report.
-* Provide a fun way to either generate an informed and calculated decision or use a "coin flip" by using the generate random section.
+* Provide a fun way to either generate an informed and calculated decision or use a "coin flip" process by using the Generate Random button.

 ####  Returning Visitor Target:
-* Application does not represent a one time use, but a tool that can be integrated in your activity as a professional, or at home in each users personal life.
+* Application does not satisfy a one time use, it represents a tool that can be integrated in your activity as a professional, or at home in each users personal life.
 * For professionals it can represent a standardized process and format that can be included in their reporting process.

 #### Frequent Visitors Target:
-* Unlimited target audience and usability, as it clearly targets a need applicable in all areas from professionals to home use, on all demographics.
+* Unlimited target audience and usability, as it clearly targets a need applicable in all areas, from professionals to home use, on a high level of demographics.
-* Users are expected to integrate the application as a standard part of their decision making process due to simplicity, but still an informed way of determining recommendations.
+* Users are expected to integrate the application as a standard part of their decision making process due to simplicity which does not eliminate an informed way of determining recommendations.

 ## Deployment and Local Development
 Deployment of the website was used with GitHub Pages support.